st3nic/coingecko_crypto/README.md

 2. Coin ID
 3. Select the currency you want to show, the option are currenlty "usd", "eur", "gbp", "cad", "aud", "jpy", "btc", "eth"

-Once selcted you can save and the sensor will be avaibale in Homeassistant.
+Once selected you can save and the sensor will be avaibale in Homeassistant.

 ![alt text](image.png)